aws/aws-sdk-ruby/FEATURE_REQUESTS.md

 The version 1 SDK has support for generating a pre-signed POST request.
 This returned a hash of key/value pairs that should be embedded into a HTML POST form for browsers.
 This should be ported to the version 2 SDK, and updated to use signature version 4.

 See [related GitHub issue #720](https://github.com/aws/aws-sdk-ruby/issues/720).

+### Amazon SQS Queue Poller

+Add a utility class that can poll an Amazon SQS Queue for messages.
+This should do a better than than the version 1 SDK in handling errors raised inside the polling logic.
+Ideally, users should be able to fail a message, causing it to not delete, but without terminating the polling abstraction.
+This should be opt-in to avoid draining a queue of messages without succeeding any.